FIWARE-Ops/docs.TourGuide/doc/connection-to-the-internet-of-things/introduction.md

     You can see the lastest version [here](https://github.com/Fiware/context.Orion)
 -   **[IoT Agents](https://github.com/Fiware?utf8=%E2%9C%93&q=IoTAgent):** These components stay at the southbound of the Orion ContextBroker and they are used by IoT integrators to connect devices in this scenario.
-IoT Agents support several IoT protocols with a modular architecture Therefore, integrators need to determine first which protocol they will be using to connect devices and then select the right IoT Agent.
+IoT Agents support several IoT protocols with a modular architecture.
+Therefore, integrators need to determine first which protocol they will be using to connect devices and then select the right IoT Agent.

 For simplicity, in this article Ultralight2.0/HTTP is explained.
 To find out more information plese visit Github [site](https://github.com/telefonicaid/iotagent-ul).